US jobs boom in the ‘busiest spot in the busiest oilfield’

 New Mexico’s Record-Breaking, Early Fire Season

-Fueled by abnormally dry, warm conditions and spread by strong winds, wildfires have burned more than 600,000 acres across New Mexico this spring — making it one of the…Continue readingA ‘Perfect Recipe for Extreme Wildfire’:
+Fueled by abnormally dry, warm conditions and spread by strong winds, wildfires have burned more than 600,000 acres across New Mexico this spring — making it one of the worst fire…Continue readingA ‘Perfect Recipe for Extreme Wildfire’:

 New Mexico’s Record-Breaking, Early Fire Season